nnarhinen/nnarhinen.github.com/_posts/2011-01-15-Serving-large-xml-files.md

 This script was as well served via Apache and requested with wget.

-Here’s some stats on XmlWriter performance:
+Here are some stats on XmlWriter performance:

  * The average time to create the xml and output it, was somewhere near 16-20 seconds
  * Memory consumption average was somewhere between 500-700 kb